SVOD: Everything to Know About Subscription Video On Demand

 Using SVOD with an Online Video Platform

 SVOD is not a particular software or tool.
-It is a platform that you create.
+It is a VOD platform that you create.
 It is where your subscribers access your content.
-You use an online video platform—also called a video hosting platform—to set up your SVOD.
+You use an online video platform—also called a video hosting platform—to set up your own SVOD platform.

-When choosing an online video platform, there are two very important things to consider.
+When choosing an , there are two very important things to consider.
 You want to make sure that your OVP is equipped with proper monetization capabilities and streaming technology.

 Let’s take a look at how these two things come into play.